 However, in August 2019, the purported “Acting Director” of ICE, Matthew Albence, issued a directive that made significant changes to ICE’s policy.
-While individuals were previously granted a stay of deportation if they had filed a proper U-visa application and no “adverse conditions” existed, under the new directive, people who meet these standards are no longer protected from deportation, making them much more likely to be deported as they await a decision on their U-visa applications.
-As a result of this policy change, crime victims who have applied for U visas with the support of law enforcement are at greater risk of being deported before their applications are processed, even though they may ultimately be found entitled to receive a U visa and remain in the United States.
+While individuals were previously granted a stay of deportation if they had filed a proper U visa application and no “adverse conditions” existed, the new directive eliminated those protections.
+As a result, crime victims who applied for U visas with the support of law enforcement were at greater risk of being deported before their applications were processed, even though they could ultimately be granted a U visa, which would entitle them to remain in the United States.

-On February 13, along with co-counsel Protect Democracy, CAC sued Albence and other federal officials on behalf of ASISTA Immigration Assistance, a nonprofit organization that, among other things, trains and provides technical assistance to attorneys representing survivors of violence in immigration proceedings, and Sanctuary for Families, which represents gender violence survivors in deportation proceedings and assists them in obtaining lawful immigration status.
-Our lawsuit alleged that Albence had no authority to establish the new policy because he was occupying the role of “Acting Director” of ICE when he issued the new policy and therefore had no authority to issue the policy.
+Along with co-counsel Protect Democracy, CAC sued Albence and other federal officials on behalf of two nonprofit organizations: ASISTA Immigration Assistance, which trains and provides assistance to attorneys representing survivors of violence in immigration proceedings, and Sanctuary for Families, which represents gender violence survivors in deportation proceedings and assists them in obtaining lawful immigration status.
+Our lawsuit alleged that Albence had no authority to establish the new policy because he was occupying the role of ICE’s Acting Director illegally.

-As our complaint explains, our nation’s Founders adopted the Constitution’s Appointments Clause to prevent abuses of executive power.
+As our complaint explained, our nation’s Founders adopted the Constitution’s Appointments Clause to prevent abuses of executive power.
 The Clause requires that high-level federal officers be confirmed by the Senate after presidential nomination, and that all other officers be appointed in the same manner unless federal law provides otherwise.
-Here, federal law unequivocally requires that the ICE Director be nominated by the President and confirmed by the Senate.
+Federal law unequivocally requires that the ICE Director be nominated by the President and confirmed by the Senate.
 While the Federal Vacancies Reform Act (FVRA) permits acting officials to temporarily carry out the duties of certain offices, it imposes rigid time limits on how long a vacant office may be filled by acting officials.
 Nonetheless, Albence continued purporting to be ICE’s Acting Director after the FVRA’s time limits expired.
 And among the actions he took under the authority of that position was approving ICE’s new policy on the deportation of U visa applicants.

 February 13, 2020